mediafinger/rabbitmq_presentation/PITCHME.md

 Slow message handling would affect the system.
 Choose the _fastest publishing and consumption methods_ without guarantees.

 +++
-### SMS-TAN / Email notifications
+### Email notifications

 _Publishing confirmation_ can be set to ensure the message has been routed.
-In case you are sending many notifications per client per day, this might be the only guarantee you opt in to.
+In case you are sending many email notifications per client per day, this might be the only guarantee you opt in to.
 You expect the delivery to succeed in almost all cases.

-And you are aware that there will never be a guarantee that a recipient will really receive an email is his inbox or a text message on this phone.
+And you are aware that there will never be a guarantee that a recipient will really receive an email is his inbox.

++++
+### SMS-TAN

-If you need the guarantee that your SMS or email system is processing the messages, setting a _QoS level_ and receiving an `ack` after multiple messages have been processed is a reasonable choice.
+If you need the guarantee that your SMS service is processing the messages, setting a _QoS level_ and receiving an `ack` after multiple messages have been processed is a reasonable choice.

-If it's not about pure notifications, but information that has to reach the customer, _dead-letter queues_ should be used to handle failures.

 +++
 ### Data changes